rybafish/rybafish.github.io/customKPI.md

 Free form KPI description for the KPI table.

 ### sql
 SQL statement providing host, time optionally port and one or more integer kpi values.
 The time column has to have timestamp sql type.
-Note: according to YAML formatting rules the sql statement as to start with '>' character and must be idented.
+Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.